-- January 5th: Complete credentials for Ed.S. and Ph.D. applicants should be on file. - Middle to Late January: Face-to-Face, telephone, or video-conferencing interviews are scheduled with selected doctoral applicants. - February 1st: All Applicants receive notification of admission status. - Early to Mid-March: Visitation Day - April 15th: Students granted admission need to confirm their intention to attend the School Psychology Program at the University of Kansas.
+- December 1st: Complete credentials for Ph.D. applicants should be on file. - January 5th: Complete credentials for Ed.S. applicants should be on file. - Middle to Late January: Face-to-Face, telephone, or video-conferencing interviews are scheduled with selected doctoral applicants. - February 1st: All Applicants receive notification of admission status. - Early to Mid-March: Visitation Day - April 15th: Students granted admission need to confirm their intention to attend the School Psychology Program at the University of Kansas.